NChandana12/VEGA-Aries-Workshop-Projects/README.md

 ---

-## ⚙️ How to Run
-1. Open the code folder of the desired project.
-2. Connect components based on the pin map in the comments.
+## 🔧 Setup Instructions

+1.Refer to each project folder for:
+-📄 Source Code
+-🔌 Pin Connection Details
+-🖼️ Circuit Diagrams / Output Images
-3. Flash the code using the Arduino IDE or VEGA environment.
+2.Upload code via Arduino IDE (or compatible environment)
-4. Watch the output on hardware + Serial Monitor.
+3. Power on the Aries board and observe behavior as per logic

 ---

 ## 🙌 Acknowledgements
-Big thanks to our amazing workshop coordinators —
+Big thanks to our amazing workshop instructors —
-**Dr. Vydeki D** & **Dr. Jagannath M** — for guiding us through the world of VEGA processors and embedded systems.
+**Dr. Vydeki D** & **Dr. Jagannath M** for guiding us through the world of VEGA processors and embedded systems.

+Special thanks to VIT Chennai for conducting this workshop and helping us explore real-world embedded applications from scratch.

-Shoutout to our peers too — the energy and learning were next level 🚀💯
+Shoutout to our peers too🚀💯

 ---